CloudLabsAI-Azure/Cloud-Native-Application/labguide/04-Scale-the-application-and-Validate-HA.md

    ![In the left menu the Deployments item is selected.
 The API deployment is highlighted in the Deployments list box.](media/2021-03-26-17-30-28.png "API pod deployments")

-3. After a few moments you will find that the API deployment is now running 4 replicas successfully.
+3. After a few moments you will find that the contoso-traders-product deployment is now running 4 replicas successfully.

    ![Viewing replica set in the Azure Portal.](media/cna32.png "Viewing replica set in the Azure Portal")

 4. Return to the browser tab with the web application stats page loaded.
 Refresh the page over and over.
-You will not see any errors, but you will see the api host name change between the four api pod instances periodically.
+You will not see any errors, but you will see the contoso-traders-product host name change between the four api pod instances periodically.
 The task id and pid might also change between the four api pod instances.

    ![On the Stats page in the Contoso Neuro web application, two different api host name values are highlighted.](media/image126.png "View web task hostname")